dylanmei/docker-zeppelin/README.md

 ## complex usage

 You can use [docker-compose](http://docs.docker.com/compose) to easily run Zeppelin in more complex configurations.
-See this project's `./examples` directory for examples of using Zeppelin with `docker-compose`:
+See this project's `./examples` directory for examples of using Zeppelin with `docker-compose` to :

-- to read and write from local data files
+- read and write from local data files
-- to read and write documents in ElasticSearch
+- read and write documents in ElasticSearch

 ## onbuild